Alcohol Detox at Home

 Alcohol Detox at Home: Concierge level of Care

 Executive Home Detox offers a fully immersive model of care for the person experiencing moderate to severe alcohol withdrawal.
 A qualified registered nurse stays with the person throughout the medical detox process.
 The nurse’s focus is on safety, comfort and privacy.
 The nurse monitors the vital signs of the client including Blood Pressure, Pulse, Respirations and Oxygen Saturation.
 In addition the nurse continually monitors the comfort of the patient and medicates the patient with prescribed medication to assure the most comfortable alcohol withdrawal possible.
-Sleep and hydration is also monitored, assessed and treated on an ongoing and continual basis.
+Sleep and hydration is also monitored and assessed on an ongoing basis.

 Hydration is a very important aspect of withdrawal management.
 The nurse will encourage the intake of water and assorted drinks to benefit the client.
 IV Hydration is rarely needed.

 Sleep is almost a universal problem for clients in need of a medical detox.
-The EHD nurse will his or her alarm and check on the client multiple times throughout the night.
+The EHD nurse will set his or her alarm and check on the client multiple times throughout the night.
 If the client is awake, the nurse will take a set of vital signs and usually provide comfort medications to assist ongoing sleep.
+By day three or four, the physician usually orders a non-addictive sleep aid.
+The nurse will assess the sleep aid’s efficacy.

 Alcohol Detox at Home: Recovery coaching and Aftercare

-An “Alcohol Home Detox” is an effective and relatively comfortable treatment option for patients experiencing withdrawal from alcohol as long as there is adequate medical supervision in the home.
+An “Alcohol Detox at Home” is an effective and relatively comfortable treatment option for patients experiencing withdrawal from alcohol as long as there is adequate medical supervision in the home.